oddlama/gentoo-install/README.md

 where autounmasking will also be done automatically.
 It is recommended to keep this to a minimum, because of the quite "interactive" nature of gentoo package management ;)

+### Recommendations

+This project started out as a way of documenting a best-practices installation for myself.
+As the project grew larger, I've added more configuration options to suit legacy needs.
+Below I've outlined several decisions I've made for this project, or decisions you have during configuration.
+If you intend on setting up a modern system, you might want to check them out.
+Please keep in mind that those are all based on my personal opinions and experience.
+Your mileage may vary.

+#### EFI vs BIOS

+Use EFI.
+BIOS is old and deprecated for a long time now.
+Only certain VPS hosters may require you to use BIOS still (time to write to them about that!)

+#### EFIstub booting

+Don't install a bootloader when this script is done, except you absolutely need one.
+The kernel can directly be booted by EFI without need for a bootloader.
+By default, this script will use efibootmgr to add a bootentry directly to your "mainboard's bootselect" (typically F12).
+Nowadays, there's just no reason use GRUB, syslinux, or similar bootloaders by default.
+They only add additional time to your boot, and even dualbooting Windows works just fine without one.
+Only if you require frequent editing of kernel parameters, or want kernel autodiscovery from attached media you might want to consider using one of these.
+For the average (advanced) user this isn't necessary.

+#### Modern file systems

+I recommend using a modern file system like ZFS.
+It provides transparent block-level compression, instant snapshots and full-disk encryption.
+Generally encrypting your root fs doesn't cost you anything and protects your data in case you lose your device.

+#### Systemd vs OpenRC

+I will not entertain the religious eternal debate here.
+Both are fine init systems, and I've been using both *a lot*.
+If you cannot decide, here are some objective facts:

+- OpenRC is a service manager.
+Setting up all the other services is a lot of work, but you will learn a lot.
+- Systemd is an OS-level software suite.
+It brings an insane amount of features with a steep learning curve.

+Here's a non-exhaustive list of things you will ~do manually~ learn when using OpenRC, that are already provided for in systemd: udev, dhcp, acpi events (power/sleep button), cron jobs, reliable syslog, logrotate, process sandboxing, persistent backlight setting, persistent audio mute-status, user-owned login sessions, ...

+Make of this what you will, both have their own quirks.
+Choose your poison.

+#### Miscellaneous

+- Use the newer iwd for WIFI instead of wpa_supplicant
+- (If systemd) Use timers instead of cron jobs

 ## Updating the kernel

 By default, the installed system uses gentoo's binary kernel distribution (`sys-kernel/gentoo-kernel-bin`)